Saturday, May 3, 2014

 4) NOTES (with source citations as indicated in brackets):

-Rebecca Spangler is listed as the 8th of 10 children of John Daniel and Elizabeth (King) Spangler in the Spangler family history book.[1]
+Rebecca Spangler was the 7th daughter, and the 8th of 10 children of Daniel and Elizabeth (King) Spangler in the Spangler family history book.[1]
 Rebecca's section says:

 "8.
 Rebecca, wife of Daniel J. Carringer, born April 2, 1833, living Boulder, Col. [in 1896].
 Children: Edward Carringer; Austin Carringer; Effie Carringer; San Diego, Cal."